ASNX0/E-Commerce-app/README.md

 # E-Commerce-app
-Note: still adding some features uploading when i'm done
+Note: not finished yet uploading when i'm done

 - this app was created usin clean architecture with BLoC state management.
 - the app consume REST API laravel as backend to send and restore user information from MySQL Database.